 Updated November 17, 2022

+After all that, we are confident in saying, for most little leaguers, the DeMarini CF8 is the best bat money can buy in 2016.
+Among High school and collegiate play it is among the very best for many players.
 We used the drop 8 and drop 10 Senior Barrel DeMarini CF8 bats at a weekend tournament as well as a 4 day baseball camp for 10 to 15 year olds.
 Several dozen players used the bats in that time and we gathered their feedback.
 We also spent several hours in the cage with the BBCOR bat among different High School players.
 These bats were used right along side other major brands and models in the space.
 The feedback of the players was compiled, and we have some great highlights.

 Compared to the 2015 DeMarini CF7, the 2016 DeMarini CF8 comes with some noteworthy upgrades:

 In general, the first thing noted was the balance of the bat.
 Its barrel size in the Senior League versions is bigger than the 2015 CF7.
 So big, in fact, it gives the visual impression that it should weigh more than it feels like it does.
 Especially with the drop 10 Senior Barrel, the balance point is so close to the hands it nearly creates an optical illusion with how easily it swings.
 Subsequently, for most younger players, this light swinging and the big barreled bat is a perfect fit.
 Bat speed and bat control are significant aspects to getting the ball in play and, ultimately, on base.
 The CF8 succeeds in enhancing both.